eHerkenning: 7 questions of starters

-If you start a business, you will eventually come across the term ‘eHerkenning’.
+If you start a business in the Netherlands, you will eventually come across the term ‘eHerkenning’.
 This is a type of digital ID for entrepreneurs.
 But not every entrepreneur needs one.
 In this article, you can read questions that starters frequently ask about eHerkenning.
 Find out if you need it, what you can do with it, and how you can get it.

-eHerkenning is important for entrepreneurs who have a legal structure other than a sole proprietorship (‘eenmanszaak’), such as a private limited company (bv) or a general partnership (vof).
+eHerkenning is important for entrepreneurs who have a legal structure other than a sole proprietorship (eenmanszaak).
+For example, a private limited company (bv) or a general partnership (vof).
 When you are a self-employed professional without staff, you can arrange most things for your business with your DigiD.

 1. Do I need eHerkenning and what for?

-eHerkenning is a way to to log in safely to (government) organisations, such as the Dutch Tax and Customs Administration (‘Belastingdienst’) and municipalities.
+eHerkenning is a way to log in safely to (government) organisations, such as the Netherlands Tax Administration (Belastingdienst) and municipalities.
 For filing your VAT return, for example.
 Or to file payroll taxes if you have staff.
 You can also file corporate income tax if you have a bv.

 Do you want to apply for a subsidy or do you need a permit?
 You also log in with eHerkenning to do that.
 And if you do business internationally, eHerkenning allows you to log in to various (European) customs portals.
 This means you only need one set of login details to do business with multiple organisations.